application-research/outercore-eng-kb/Engineering/FEVM_hot_storage_protocol.md

 Overall, using libp2p for peer-to-peer communication and file transfer and Ethereum smart contracts for decentralized storage marketplaces and proof of retrievability can be a powerful combination for building a decentralized, secure, and reliable network for large file storage and retrieval.

+## Components

+A dynamic PoR storage network typically has the following components:

+1. Nodes: These are the devices that participate in the network and offer their storage space to store files.

+2. File fragmentation: Files are broken down into smaller pieces, called fragments, and these fragments are distributed across the network to different nodes.

+3. Merkle Tree: A Merkle tree is constructed from the fragments, which allows for the efficient verification of data integrity without having to retrieve the entire file.

+4. Smart Contract: A smart contract on a blockchain platform is used to track the storage and retrieval of files on the network.
+It also enforces the dynamic PoR and manages the reputation of nodes.

+5. Network communication: Nodes communicate with each other through a peer-to-peer network protocol, such as IPFS, to transfer files and verify proofs of retrievability.

+6. Incentivization: An incentivization mechanism rewards nodes for contributing storage to the network and for providing valid dynamic PoR.

 ## Smart Contract Security Considerations
-The smart contract will be tested and audited to ensure that it is free from vulnerabilities.
+- The smart contract will be tested and audited to ensure that it is free from vulnerabilities.
-Access to the smart contract functions will be restricted to authorized users using access control mechanisms.
+- Access to the smart contract functions will be restricted to authorized users using access control mechanisms.
-The smart contract will include a function to check the authenticity of the file hash to prevent tampering.
+- The smart contract will include a function to check the authenticity of the file hash to prevent tampering.

-Deployment and Maintenance
+## Deployment and Maintenance
-The smart contract will be deployed on the FEVM network using a deployment tool such as Truffle.
+- The smart contract will be deployed on the FEVM network using a deployment tool such as Truffle.
-The smart contract will require regular maintenance to ensure that it remains secure and functional.
+- The smart contract will require regular maintenance to ensure that it remains secure and functional.
-The smart contract will be versioned to allow for updates and bug fixes to be deployed.
+- The smart contract will be versioned to allow for updates and bug fixes to be deployed.

-User Interface
+## User Interface
-Users can interact with the smart contract using a web3 enabled browser or a wallet that support smart contract interaction like MetaMask.
+- Users can interact with the smart contract using a web3 enabled browser or a wallet that support smart contract interaction like MetaMask.
-A simple user interface will be built to make it easy for users to interact with the smart contract and perform actions such as uploading and retrieving files.
+- A simple user interface will be built to make it easy for users to interact with the smart contract and perform actions such as uploading and retrieving files.
-The user interface will display the IPFS file hash and the FEVM address of the user who uploaded the file.
+- The user interface will display the IPFS file hash and the FEVM address of the user who uploaded the file.
-The user interface will also include a function to verify the authenticity of the file hash.
+- The user interface will also include a function to verify the authenticity of the file hash.

 ## Alternatives Considered